-Jordyn Woods’ Shows Off Curves In Sports Bra And Leggings For Slow Motion Workout Video
+Jordyn Woods Shows Off Curves In Sports Bra And Leggings For Slow Motion Workout Video

-Jordyn Woods is working on her fitness in the latest video on her Instagram page.
+Jordyn Woods is working on her physique in the latest video on her Instagram page.
 In the clip, which appears to have been slowed down quite a bit, the 22-year-old entrepreneur is doing assisted pull-ups in the gym wearing a black sports bra and matching pair of leggings.
 Jordyn wears her hair in a low ponytail in the video and appears to be makeup-free.
 In the background, you can also hear an unidentified female voice giving her encouragement when she finishes her reps.

-“Gotta start somewhere!” she writes in the caption.
 “Had some extra free time so I’ve been in the gym today.
 Assisted pull-ups until I can do the real thing!”

 Jordyn’s fans had lots of glowing praise for her in the comments section.